-DR resources may submit bids that are less than the Net Benefits price but will only be paid if appropriate LMP is greater than or equal to NBT.
+DR resources may submit bids that are less than the Net Benefits price but are only paid if appropriate LMP is greater than or equal to NBT.

-All settlements that are not submitted within 60 days of the economic event will settled by PJM with 0 kW hourly reductions.
-BOR will be assessed based on the deviations of the stand alone settlement or Dispatch Group settlement.
+All settlements that are not submitted within 60 days of the economic event are settled by PJM with 0 kW hourly reductions.
+BOR is assessed based on the deviations of the stand-alone settlement or Dispatch Group settlement.

-All settlements that are still pending, denied or withdrawn after 75 days from the economic event will be settled by PJM with 0 kW hourly reductions.
-BOR will be assessed based on the deviations of the registration settlement or Dispatch Group settlement, as appropriate.
+All settlements that are still pending, denied or withdrawn after 75 days from the economic event are settled by PJM with 0 kW hourly reductions.
+BOR is assessed based on the deviations of the registration settlement or Dispatch Group settlement, as appropriate.